guettli/deadends-of-it/README.md

 # One Spec, several Implementations

 C, C++, Java Enterprise Edition and a lot other development tools used the pattern "one specifictation, several implementation".
 I think this pattern is outdated.
 Modern tools (Python, TypeScript, Kubernetes, go, Rust, Linux, ...) implement what's usefull.
+No need to do this twice.

 In the year 2000 I asked on one of the many apache java mailinglists about a new feature/idea.
 The respond of the developers (roughly): "Yes, it would be nice to have this feature.
 But first we need to wait for the new specification to get published.".
 This was one of the reasons I switched from Java to Python.

 The pattern "One spec, several implementations" is usefull for protocols like http/imap/smtp/snmp... and data formats (xml, json, yaml), but not for tools.

 At least for Java Enterprise Edition and Enterprise Beans the trend looks black: https://trends.google.com/trends/explore?date=all&q=%2Fm%2F0bs6x,%2Fm%2F0br1c

+In 2019 Internet-Explorer switched to use the chrome engine.
+I guess Firefox will do the same sooner or later.
+Maybe there will be only one engine in some years.

 # Regular Expressions